 In August and September 1878, the house was listed for sale by Land Agent William Courtney, and was described as a "commodious gentleman's residence".
 The house was purchased by C. Y. Fell later in September, and who retained ownership until 1892, when the property was purchased by James Lindsay.
 In 1905 Lindsay had the still extensive farm surveyed and subdivided into smaller lots.

 In December 1948 the Catholic Archbishop of New Zealand purchased three acres on the corner of Princess Street and Bayley Road, which included this house, and the Ngā Pekanga Catholic Māori Mission was established here.
-Mary's grotto to the left of the building must have been constructed after this time.
+Mary's grotto, to the left of the building, must have been constructed at this time.

 The exterior of the house seems to retain a high degree of integrity, although the western gable may be a later addition (pre-1905).
 Cladding is a mixture of plain and rusticated weatherboards, windows are primarily four-light double-hung sashes, and the front door appears to be a circa 1950s replacement.